 I want this to end.

-Screenwriter Chris Sparling takes us back to the script that put him on the Hollywood map with Lakewood.
+Screenwriter Chris Sparling takes us back to the script that put him on the Hollywood map with The Desperate Hour (formerly Lakewood).
 Much like his isolated one-man show Buried, this latest focuses on a single character caught in a high-pressure situation with seemingly no way out.
 Unlike it, however, the real danger is far away from the screen.
 You see, Amy Carr (Naomi Watts) is safe.
 She woke up, texted work that she’d be taking a personal day, told the kids to go to school, and set off on a morning run through the forest trails outside her home.
 Besides a slew of phone calls asking her for favors (and a health check considering the one-year anniversary of her husband’s death is in two days), she’s actually enjoying the peace and quiet.

 Director Phillip Noyce gives us a good idea of what the forthcoming drama will entail by having police cars fly by on the road.
 They’re speeding back towards where she came as the constant calls distract her attention from wondering about what they might mean.
 It’s only when her phone’s government alert signal blares that she springs to action because it appears the chaos surrounds an active shooter scenario at one of the local schools.
 She calls the elementary first since she knows her daughter is there.
 They say everyone is safe—that the incident is at the high school instead.
 Amy sighs in relief because Noah (Colton Gobbo) ignored her request that morning.
 He should still be in bed at home.
 Except that he’s not.